tox-dev/cookiecutter-tox-plugin/README.md

 ## Features

 - Installable [PyPI] package featuring a `setup.py`.
-- Test suite running [tox] and [Pytest] that makes sure your plugin is working as expected
+- Test suite running [tox] and [pytest] that makes sure your plugin is working as expected
 - Comprehensive `README.rst` file that contains useful information about your plugin
 - Continuous integration configuration for [Travis CI] and [AppVeyor]